tl-its-umich-edu/course-inventory/README.md

     docker-compose build
     ```

-2. Run the DB service, `mysql`, in the background…
+    * *(Optional)* Run the DB service, `mysql`, in the background…

+        > Note that if this optional step is skipped, docker-compose will *automatically* run
+        the DB service in the background when the main application service is started.
+That's
+        because the application depends on the DB, so docker-compose will conveniently run it
+        based on the dependencies described in `docker-compose.yaml`.

         ```sh
         docker-compose up -d mysql
         ```

         The `-d` option (short for `--detach`), detaches the process from
         the terminal, and will "Run containers in the background, print
         new container names."

         * If you need to see the console output of the `mysql` service
             while it runs in the background, use the `logs` command and
             the service name…

             ```sh
             docker-compose logs mysql
             ```

-3. Run the main application service, `job`, in the foreground…
+2. Run the main application service, `job`, in the foreground…

     ```sh
     docker-compose up job